jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 An `Attribute` is key-value pair and an `XML` node is either some text or a node with attributes and a list of children.

-Given a value of this type, how can we render it as a nested set of blocks with proper indentation levels?
+Given a value of this type, we wish to rendere it as a nested set of blocks with proper indentation levels.

-It's clear that we need some kind of abstraction so let's start by giving it a name.
-I will call it `Printer`.
-At the bare minimum we also need a function for transforming a printer into a string:
+It's clear that we need some kind of abstraction so let's start by giving it a name, I call it `Printer`.
+At the bare minimum we also need a function for evaluating a printer by turning it into a string:

 {% highlight fsharp %}
 /// Executes a printer, producing a string value.